 No need to wait for your ultimate before hopping behind the wheel; the ‘smart key’ perk can summon a nearby unattended vehicle at will.
 There’s also a ‘smart detector’ perk to locate nearby vehicles.
 Aiming while driving is difficult, so the ‘smart bullet’ perk helps your bullets curve to hit the enemy, and the ‘mounted combat’ perk gives you an accuracy and damage buff when shooting from a vehicle.

-That’s everything you need to know about Super People classes; if you’re a FPS aficionado, take a look at our list of the best FPS games on PC.
+That’s everything you need to know about Super People classes.
+If you’re a FPS aficionado, take a look at our list of the best FPS games on PC, or for other multiplayer games, this guide has everything you need.